joric/mitosis-hardware/kicad-mitosis/README.md

 * YJ-14015-support - wider pads for YJ-14015 (still a bit unfinished check pads carefully!)
 * autoconverted - raw autoconverted board (misplaced labels, messed up outlines, etc.)

+Mind that there's no network yet so it couldn't be autorouted.

 Converting
 ----------